WolodjaZ/minimal-mistakes-io/_posts/2023-03-09-geospatial.md

 The second major problem are clouds and cloud shades :cloud:.
 Images from satellites or planes often contain clouds that cover the land, making it impossible to detect objects in those images, or there may be cloud shadows that make predictions difficult.
 There are algorithms attempting to address this issue, and research is still ongoing in this field.
 I advise you to look into this [paper dataset :pouch:](https://www.nature.com/articles/s41597-022-01878-2) about cloud satellite data.

-In the case of segmentation, we have all the mentioned problems (clouds, resolution), and additionally, we can have problems with inconsistent predictions.
+In the case of segmentation, we have all the problems mentioned (clouds, resolution), and additionally, we can have problems with inconsistent predictions.
 For example, with line segmentation/detection or building segmentation, the masks will often not have consistent lines or structures.
 However, with post-processing, you can apply some treatment to it.

 Now, let's talk about the temporal aspect.
 You need to understand that depending on the satellites, images taken of the globe are not all taken at the same time.
 Thus, some time shifts can happen, and it is even more problematic if you want to combine data from other satellites.
 They will not align in time, which can be very problematic when one satellite image shows a region without clouds and another shows the same region with clouds, or when there are significant changes in the spatial layout between the images.

 ### Optical Satellite Aspects

 Data obtained from the satellites are not as simple as those obtained from our iphone or cameras, majorly due to optical spectrum.
-RGB spectrum that we see is not only thing that can be seen, however our eyes only capture this so why apparats need to capture more?
+The RGB spectrum that we see is not only thing that can be seen, however, our eyes only capture this, so why cameras need to capture more?

 Sometimes we would like to see or analyse data from a different spectrum, for example, often in films soldiers use infrared goggles to see in the dark, because it allows to see the emission of the heat from objects.
 Capturing data from a wider range of the electromagnetic spectrum can give us more information about some biological processes that we can't see with just that small band spectrum RGB.